 By the time Rzeznik had ironed out some of the “ugly chord sequences”, he had a swooning future classic on his hands.
 Only the name was required.
 “I’m horrible at naming songs,” he says, “so it’s the last thing I do.
 I was looking through a magazine called LA Weekly and saw that a great singer-songwriter called Iris DeMent was playing in town.
 I was, like: ‘Wow!
 What a beautiful name.’

-Rzeznik recognised Iris as one of his greatest achievements to date.
+Rzeznik recognised Iris as one of his greatest achievements to date, despite the title lack of personal meaning.
 But it wasn’t until he was recording it that he realised how far the song had taken the band from their punk roots.

 “That was the first time we’d ever been in the studio with strings,” he recalls.
 “I remember kneeling in front of the control room window, looking out at this 15-piece string ensemble, then looking at Robby [Takac, bassist] and saying: ‘I really think we’re turning a corner here, and I don’t know if I want to’.

 “But it’s part of your personal evolution,” he continues.
 “When I was 18 I played three power chords and wanted to be Paul Westerberg.
 But as you grow up you change, you want different things, and your art has to stay in step with where you are emotionally.
 So I guess Iris is partly the sound of me growing up.”

 It was undoubtedly Rzeznik’s ballad that pushed the City Of Angels soundtrack to the top of the US chart in June 1998 and bolstered the band’s own Dizzy Up The Girl album, while the song itself began a five-week run at No.9 in the US.
 Commercially, the Goo Goo Dolls had arrived.